CRPropa/CRPropa3/Installation.md

     python
     import crpropa
     ```
-    The last command must complete without any output.
-To check if dependencies are installed and linked correctly use this python command, for example in case of FFTW3:
+    The last command must execute without any output.
+To check if dependencies are installed and linked correctly use the following Python command, e.g. to test the availability of FFTW3:
     ```python
     'initTurbulence' in dir(crpropa)
     ```

-There also exists [bash script](https://github.com/adundovi/CRPropa3-scripts/tree/master/deploy_crpropa) for GNU/Linux systems which automate described procedure.
+There also exists [bash script](https://github.com/adundovi/CRPropa3-scripts/tree/master/deploy_crpropa) for GNU/Linux systems which automate the described procedure.

 #### CMake flags
 We recommend using ccmake to view and set the options through the user interface.